CumulusNetworks/cldemo-vagrant-netq2ea/README.md

 * cloud-opta: Will use a cloud-opta NetQ image instead of a full grown on prem telemetry server.
 This image uses only 8GB ram and 4 CPU cores.
 You must have some keys provided by engineering.
 See the readme of the branch
 * cloud-opta-debian-packages: Same as above, but used for instances when the NetQ agent needs to be manually installed from a package

-See the Readme in each branch for instructions on each branch.
+See the Readme in each branch for additional information.

+Notes:
+* Supports libvirt only
+*

 Prerequisites:
 * Clone `git clone https://github.com/CumulusNetworks/cldemo-vagrant-netq2ea.git`